 Of course, one of the hallmarks of America is the concept of a ‘melting pot’—where people from around the world have made their home and through hard work and risk taking, have historically been able to carve out their own American Dream.

 With the advent of the Internet, over the last quarter century online businesses have joined the long line of American entrepreneurial success stories.
 For example, transforming the retail landscape, it’s estimated that ecommerce is now responsible for about half of all retail purchases made in America.
+And with today’s resources, building an online business has never been easier.

 Of course, risk taking does not always result in success.
 According to US government statistics, the failure rate for small businesses is almost 50 percent.
 Still, despite the risks involved, every year, thousands of Americans roll the proverbial dice and open their own businesses with dreams of prosperity and ‘being their own boss.’